jersonscruz/Data-Analysis-Project/README.md

 <br>

-Below are data analysis projects I have completed independently.
+Below are data analysis projects I have completed independently by utilizing Python and Tableau.
 These projects leverage datasets from Kaggle to be cleaned, explored, and analyzed:

 <br>